tangtian8/anthropic/clean.md

 Some of these things are familiar. `Data JDBC` just brings in Spring Data JDBC, which is just an ORM mapper that allows you to talk to a SQL database. `Web` brings in Spring MVC. `Actuator` brings in Spring Boot's observability stack, underpinned in part by [Micrometer](https://micrometer.io). `Devtools` is a development-time concern, allowing you to do live-reloads as you make changes.
 It'll automatically reload the code each time you do a "Save" operation in Visual Studio Code or Eclipse, and it'll automatically kick in each time you alt-tab away from IntelliJ IDEA. `GraalVM` brings in support for the OpenJDK fork, GraalVM, which provides among other things an ahead-of-time compiler (AOT) that produces lightweight, lighting fast binaries.

 We said that Spring Data JDBC will make it easy to connect to a SQL database, but which one?
 In our application, we'll be using PostgreSQL, but not just vanilla PostgreSQL!
 We're going to load two very important extensions: `vector` and `postgresml`.
-The `vector` plugin allows PostgreSQL
+The `vector` plugin allows PostgreSQL to act as a _vector store_.
+You'll need to turn arbitrary (text, image, audio) data into _embeddings_ before they can be persisted.
+For this, you'll need an embedding model. `PostgresML` provides that capability here.
+These concerns are usually orthaganol - it's just very convenient that PostgreSQL can do both chores.
+A big part of building a Spring AI application is deciding upon which vector store, embedding model, and chat model you will use.

+`Claude` is, of course, the chat model we're going to be using today.
+To connect to it, you'll need an API key.
+You can secure one from [the Anthropic developer portal](https://www.anthropic.com/api).
+Claude is an awesome fit for most enterprise workloads.
+It is often more polite, stable, and conservative in uncertain or sensitive contexts.
+This makes it a great choice for enterprise applications.
+Claude's also very good at document comprehension and following multistep instructions.